racingmars/ctc-mainframe-api/README.md

 of type text/plain containing the ASCII-converted records with trailing spaces trimmed and a newline inserted after each record.

+Alternatively, for the raw EBCDIC version of the data, add an `ebcdic=true` query parameter: `GET /api/read/<dsn>?ebcdic=true`.
+This will return a content type of application/octet-stream with the data from the mainframe left untouched.

 Sequential datasets (e.g. `HLQ.DS1`) and members of partitioned datasets (e.g.
 `HLQ.DS2(MEMBER)`) are supported.
 However, only datasets with fixed record length (F or FB) are supported.